 What It Means When There Are Black Spots On Your Raspberries

 Per the Agricultural Marketing Resource Center, the United States ranks third in the production of raspberries worldwide.
 These delicate fruits can add their sweet flavor to everything from pies, jams, salads, sauces, and smoothies.
-According to Springmoor, raspberries are a member of the Rosacea family, which also includes roses, blackberries, and apricots.
-Raspberries have a slightly-crunchy texture, which they owe to their seedy nature — in fact, Raspberry Depot says a single raspberry contains an average of 100 and 120 seeds.
-These small fruits are also jam packed with vitamin C, according to Health; raspberries contain a whopping 50 percent of the daily recommended intake.
+Raspberries are a member of the Rosacea family, which also includes roses, blackberries, and apricots.
+Raspberries have a slightly-crunchy texture, which they owe to their seedy nature — in fact, Raspberry Depot says a single raspberry contains an average of 100 to 120 seeds.
+These small fruits are also jam packed with vitamin C, according to Health; raspberries contain a whopping 50% of the daily recommended intake.
 But the AMRC states that the fragile nature of this berry means its shelf life is not very long.

 The black dots on your raspberries are actually caused by an infection

 Per David's Giant Vegetables, it turns out those black spots are probably being caused by a fungal or bacterial infection.
-If you think it sounds gross, we agree; however, the site goes on to explain that when a raspberry bush comes under threat from these infections, they produce toxins that breakdown the plant's immune system, killing its cells and producing the tiny black dots on the tender berries.
-But does that mean they are harmful to consume?
+If you think it sounds gross, we agree.
+Apparently when a raspberry bush comes under threat from these infections, they produce toxins that breakdown the plant's immune system, killing its cells and producing the tiny black dots on the tender berries.
+So does that mean they are harmful to consume?

-According to Hunker, if there is black anything on your raspberry, you should probably throw them away, but others (like David's Giant Vegetables) say it's fine to eat raspberries with black dots as long as you wash them, noting they just might not taste all that great.
+According to some, if there is black anything on your raspberry, you should probably throw them away, but others say it's fine to eat raspberries with black dots as long as you wash them, noting they just might not taste all that great.
 Furthermore, they caution that dirt carrying potential bacteria that may be on your fruit is of greater concern than the black spots.
-A commenter on Chowhound echoes this line of thinking, posting, "...as a rule plant diseases don't affect humans, just make fruit a bit ugly."
-They note that if you still have concerns about the black spots, just cook your raspberries and make them into a syrup or compote.
-Still Tasty suggests that the real time to toss these berries is when they become mushy and appear to have mold growing on them or develop a foul smell.
+Typically these spots are unsightly and are not a threat to a person's health.
+But if you still have concerns about the black spots, you can just cook your raspberries and make them into a syrup or compote.
+The real time to toss these berries is when they become mushy and appear to have mold growing on them or develop a foul smell.